All Saints Church, Leamington Spa

 All Saints' Church is the parish church of Leamington Spa, Warwickshire, England.
+The current building, which replaced a smaller medieval church, was largely constructed in phases between 1843 and 1869 by vicar John Craig who often acted as his own architect.
 It is a grade II* listed building.

+The church is inclusive and supports women's ordained ministry and equality for LGBTQIA+ people within the church.

 Background

 Built in the Gothic Revival style in the 19th century, it has been described as "one of the largest Church of England parish churches, rivaling many cathedrals in size."
 It is located in the centre of the town, just south of the River Leam in what was the old core of the town.

 History

 The Domesday Book of 1086 reports that there was a priest present in "Lamintone", (an old name for Leamington) although there is no specific mention of a church.
 The earliest record of one was from the 12th century when Leamington was still a tiny hamlet in the parish of Leek Wootton.
 A west tower was added in the 14th century whilst a south porch was put added in the 18th.
 The first spring (of many that made Leamington famous) was located just outside the main entrance of the church of land owned by the Earl of Aylesford.

 It was however in 1843 that the church began to take its current form and shape.
 By this time the church was no longer in open fields just to the north of a hamlet, but was in the centre of a bustling spa town.
 (Two of Leamington's town founders, Benjamin Satchwell and William Abbotts, are buried in the churchyard.)

 The main construction took place between 1843 and 1869, overseen and largely funded by vicar John Craig.
 Designs were drawn up by architect J.G.
 Jackson of Leamington, but Craig is reported to have been largely his own architect.

 In 1867 the south transept was added by the architect TC Barry.

 The last major works to take place to the church, after Craig's death, were from 1898 to 1902 by the architect Sir Arthur Blomfield, when two western bays to the nave and a south western bell tower were added.
 The seating capacity was increased to around 2000.
 From September 2007 to February 2008 the church precincts were redeveloped and a new sculpture, entitled 'Spring', was installed on the site of the original Leamington spa spring.